cjbarrows/morbles/README.md

 [x] BUG: don't show the end modals if one is already showing [x] BUG: need to check for Game Over if ball goes out of bounds (ie, doesn't animate off) [x] should "go on to the next level" go on to the next *uncompleted* level?
+[x] fail game as soon as any wrongly-colored ball arrives [x] BUG: the out-of-bounds checking is missing again
+    - UNIT TESTS(!)

 ## Notes